AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 <img width="894" alt="galaxy_imported" src="https://user-images.githubusercontent.com/972757/83471895-e3d74c00-a453-11ea-8ea9-ac8f0a9c4af0.PNG">

 ## Installation
 The plugin will need to be placed in `%localappdata%\GOG.com\Galaxy\plugins\installed\` as `importer_97543122-7785-4444-2254-711233556699` .
-The easiest version to install is the lastest version under releases with all of the libraries pre installed and can be unzipped into the installation directory.
+The easiest version to install is the [latest version](https://github.com/AndrewDWhite/GalaxyGenericImporterPlugin/releases/latest) under releases with all of the libraries pre installed and can be unzipped into the installation directory.
 The following is a Youtube video showing installation using default directories for software. https://www.youtube.com/watch?v=FCrHWRy0fOs

 ## Default directories
 If the configuration is not changed to reflect your system, then the following is used by default.
 Your personal `documents\games\` folder will by default be used to house the folders for your systems which will be something like `C:\Users\andyn\Documents\Games\Dreamcast` depending on your username.